khofstadter/enhancingaudiodescription.com/_posts/2025-01-13-darci-conference.md

 - Andrew Lansley: Reshaping Representation: Music, Accessibility, and the Power of Collaboration
 - Ouassima Bakkali Hassani: Exploring Audiovisual Translation: The Art and Techniques of Subtitling

+Abstracts and bios for these workshops can be found in [this PDF file](../assets/docs/2025-conference/darci-2025-conference-pre-conference-workshops-v1.pdf).

 <br>

 ## Deadlines